wolfman616/Mouse_input-Log-UI/README.md

 Feel free to enjoy.

 Issues:
-Invisible main "host window" of keyboard ui element dimensions need bringing back in. possibly a rogue scintilla control i see spawning from the custom element.

 Optionally temporarily replace some mousefeedback lines with usefull macro fucntions such as measuring cursor drag-rect.